Last Updated on

 We’ve been on the road for over 8 months!
 Even though we’re still figuring things out as we go, there are things that I’ve learned help us travel easier and better since I have this really annoying lung disease called LAM.
-Hope these tips for traveling with a lung disease (or possibly any chronic illness) are helpful.
+Hope these tips for traveling with a lung disease (or traveling with a chronic disease) are helpful.

 1. Research all accomodations to ensure they have elevators or a manageable amount of stairs

 This includes reading reviews to see if there are pesky hills hiding somewhere.
 And it’s easy to email people on Airbnb with this question before booking.

 2. Take the extra time to look for elevators or escalators at public transportation stops…

 …or bridges… or pretty much anywhere there are stairs.
 This is something I really hate doing but Justin always convinces me it’s for the best and I’m always grateful.